Medical expert of the article

 Treatment of mastocytosis

-Treatment of mastocytosis (pigment urticaria) is symptomatic.
-Recommend antihistamines.
-With the common skin process and severe course of dermatosis, glucocorticosteroids, PUVA therapy, cytostatics (prospidin) are used.
-External use of corticosteroid ointment.
+Treatment of mastocytosis (urticaria pigmentosa) is symptomatic.
+Antihistamines are recommended.
+In the case of a widespread skin process and severe dermatosis, glucocorticosteroids, PUVA therapy, and cytostatics (prospidin) are used.
+Corticosteroid ointments are used externally.